About

 GitOps Development

-High Risk Quantum Computing Research
+#High Risk Quantum Computing Research

-#- Researched models, derived theory, and conducted experiments to emulate quantum circuits on D-Wave quantum annealers
+#- Researched models, derived theory, and conducted experiments to emulate quantum circuits on D-Wave quantum annealers via the Feyman-Kitaev equivalence between adiabatic quantum computing and the quantum circuit model

 Senior DevOps Engineer